SMByC/ThRasE/README.md

 Read more in: [https://smbyc.github.io/ThRasE](https://smbyc.github.io/ThRasE)

-> `WARNING:` After each editing operation, the layer is saved (overwritten) on disk.
-If you want to keep the original
-> layer you must make a copy of it before editing.

 > ThRasE is a tool for editing thematic or categorical raster layers, it means raster with integer
 > values ([read more](https://smbyc.github.io/ThRasE/#thematic-raster-to-edit)).
 If you want to edit raster with float
 > values you can use [serval](https://plugins.qgis.org/plugins/Serval/) plugin for that.